pkmasters/ansible/README.md

 ## Overview

 Ansible is a powerful automation tool that allows you to manage and configure systems in a consistent and repeatable manner.
-The playbooks in this repository are designed to help network administrators automate routine tasks, ensuring faster deployments and reducing the potential for human error.
+The playbooks in this repository are designed to help IT administrators automate routine tasks, ensuring faster deployments and reducing the potential for human error.

 ## Playbooks